kegiljarhus/pyBEMT/joss/paper.md

 `SciPy`.
 The use of coaxial rotor systems has recently seen renewed interest with the growth in unmanned aerial vehicles and autonomous systems.

-Figure \autoref{fig:example} shows two examples of predictions from the model for a tidal stream turbine[@bahaj2007power] and an airplane propeller[@theodorsen1937characteristics], respectively. `pyBEMT` is currently applied in research projects on rotor design for unmanned aerial vehicles and turbine design for tidal stream turbines, as well as used in education within fluid dynamics and computational engineering.
+\autoref{fig:example} shows two examples of predictions from the model for a tidal stream turbine [@bahaj2007power] and an airplane propeller [@theodorsen1937characteristics], respectively. `pyBEMT` is currently applied in research projects on rotor design for unmanned aerial vehicles and turbine design for tidal stream turbines, as well as used in education within fluid dynamics and computational engineering.